Pitasi/univrs/articles/rust-server-components.md

 Remember when internet pages were just HTML files that traveled through the internet?
 Those days, sure.
 Well, they're not over yet!
 We just made it more complicated than a soap show season end.
 If you're new to frontend development, you might be tricked into thinking that you need Node, JavaScript, React, or similar tools to build a website.

-Let us begin our journey:
+Let us begin our journey, by writing the simplest of the webservers:

 <image avif="https://assets.anto.pt/articles/rsc/exc1.avif" webp="https://assets.anto.pt/articles/rsc/exc1.webp" png="https://assets.anto.pt/articles/rsc/exc1.png" ></image>